sebastian-garofalo/java-bootcamp/README.md

 6. Add a uploadPhoto to the UserService
 7. Add friends and likes (photos) to previous UserService.

-Note: you can choose any endpoint documentation standard.
-As an example you can use the [twitter format](https://dev.twitter.com/rest/reference/get/users/lookup)

-Note 2: Do not implement JPA or ORM.
+Note: Do not implement JPA or ORM.
 Services should return in memory data only.

 #####Key Points:#####